willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 \end{split}
 $${#eq:CCR}

-When averaging $S_{X,i}$ across $j$, this metric reflects the sensitivity of $\lambda_i$ to $X$, which is conditional upon the probability distribution of the covariate $X$.
+When averaging $S_{X,i}$ across plot-years $j$, this metric represents the sensitivity of $\lambda_i$ to covariate $X$, conditional on the observed probability distribution of that covariate.
-This yields a measure of realized sensitivity integrating both the demographic response and the environmental variability experienced by each species.
+This yields a measure of **realized sensitivity**, integrating both demographic responses and the environmental variability experienced across the species' range.
-We categorized each plot into cold, center, or hot conditions along the MAT axis for every species.
+To evaluate range-dependent sensitivity, plots were categorized into cold, center, or hot conditions along the MAT gradient for each species.
-Plots were labeled as cold (or hot) if the average MAT fell below (above) the 10% (90%) probability distribution, with all intermediate plots considered center plots.
+Plots were classified as cold (or hot) if their average MAT fell below the 10th percentile (or above the 90th percentile) of the species-specific MAT distribution, with intermediate plots classified as center plots.
-Thus, sensitivity to a covariate in the cold range of the species means the average sensitivity among all plots classified as cold.
+Sensitivity within each range position was calculated as the average sensitivity across plots belonging to that category.
-It is important to note that this classification is also conditional on the probability distribution of observed MAT within the species.
+Because this classification is based on observed MAT distributions, range categories are conditional on the environmental conditions experienced by each species.

 # Results